WSUReuther/SuperManual/docs/01_accessioning/01_01_overview.md

 6. For born-digital materials, the **Digital Curation and Preservation Archivist**:
       1. Transfers born-digital content from physical storage media or networked storage, normalizing file formats for long-term preservation and access within 90 days of receipt
       2. Generates metadata, including checksums, file format reports, PII scans, directory trees/file lists
+      3. Transfers content to a designated staging area on the local network for processing
 7. **Field/Collection Archivist** determines if material can be immediately opened, requires additional processing, or must be restricted, and proceeds accordingly:
       1. Immediately opening material (no restrictions): [Opening Accessions](../02_arrangement/02_01_general.md#opening-accessions)
       2. Processing material: [Processing](../02_arrangement/02_01_general.md#processing-levels)